shell-networks/ESXi-autoinstall/README.md

 Because sometimes, a picture is better than a thousand of words...
 With this you will have a better understanding of the differents vlans that i configured in the Kickstart files.
+As you can notice there is a Pfsense Virtual machine for inter-vlan routing, but this is out of the scope of this repository.
 ![10-Network-archi](/Pictures/10-Network-archi.jpg)

 Then once deployed, here is the architecture of the differents vswitches, their associated vmnic, and vmkernels.